KhaledHelmyMahran/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-for video tutorial refer: python tutorials youtube channel
+for video tutorial refer: https://youtu.be/QkEtMD_QO7Y

 Subscribe to the channel.
 Support the channel